nuvla/subs-notifs/README.md

 ## Deployment

-The servicice will only work if deployed along with other Nuvla services.
+The service will only work if deployed along with other Nuvla services.
 See [Nuvla](https://github.com/nuvla/deployment) deployment for details.

 ### Prerequisites